How Many Inches Is 2 M

 Definitions:

 • Meter (m): The meter is the base unit of length in the International System of Units (SI).
 It was initially defined as 1/10,000,000 of the distance from the equator to the North Pole along a meridian through Paris.
-However, the modern definition is based on the speed of light, making it a more precise and stable standard.
+That said, the modern definition is based on the speed of light, making it a more precise and stable standard.

 • Inch (in): The inch is a unit of length in the imperial and United States customary systems of measurement.
 It is defined as exactly 25.4 millimeters.